dzahedia/ProductMatching/README.md

 This application is specific for json formatted files; however, it can easily be generalized for other formats.

-It can be used for batch processing as well as stream processing, and its API can be easily enriched.
+Also, it can be used for batch processing as well as stream processing, and its API can be easily enriched.

+Just clone and run go.sh